paintedbicycle/sketch-data-faker/README.md

 # Sketch Data Faker

+---

+** Please note this plugin is currently in beta testing mode.
+Things will change and things may break **

+Again, this is an **early release** of this plugin and has not been tested fully.
+Do not use in production mockups.
+Save and backup your Sketch file regularly.
+Your Sketch file may crash.
+You've been warned.

+---

 Sketch Data Faker will help you insert text data into your mockups.

 - You can choose what type of data (Full Name, Email Address, Telephone, Paragraph, etc)